bashhack/sesh/docs/ARCHITECTURE.md

 # sesh Architecture

-This document describes the architecture of sesh, a terminal-based authentication toolkit.
+This document describes the system architecture for sesh, a command-line credential management and authentication system.

 ## Architectural Principles

-sesh follows four architectural principles:
+The sesh architecture is based on four core design principles:

 ### 1. Plugin-Based Extensibility
 **Principle**: Authentication providers should be pluggable components, not hardcoded implementations.

 **Implementation**: The `ServiceProvider` interface defines a contract that all providers must fulfill.
 The Registry pattern allows dynamic provider discovery and instantiation.
 This enables:
-- New providers can be added without touching core code
+- New providers integrate without core system modifications
 - Each provider can evolve independently
 - Users only interact with providers they need
-- Testing becomes focused and isolated
+- Testing remains focused and isolated per provider

 ### 2. Component Isolation
 **Principle**: Each component should have minimal access to what it needs, nothing more.